UWPCE-PythonCert/PythonCertDevel/_sources/modules/ObjectOrientationOverview.rst.txt

 refactorability, testability, etc...

 OO can help with all that, but:
-  * It doesn't guarantee it
+  * It doesn't guarantee it.
-  * It can get in the way
+  * It can get in the way.

 What is Object Oriented Programming?